 The Board of FCMB Group Plc has the risk oversight role, setting and approving the risk appetite and other capital management initiatives to be implemented by the Executive Management Committee.
 The Executive Management Committee coordinates the activities of the sub-committees to provide support to the Board in managing risk and ensuring that capital is adequate and optimally deployed.
-The Boards of FCMB Group Plc and its subsidiaries continue to align the business and risk strategy of the Group through a well -articulated appetite for all significant risks, and make sure (through appropriate sub-committees) that all risk taking activities are within the set appetite or tolerance, failing which an appropriate remedial action should be taken within a reasonable period.
-The responsibility for day-today management of these risks has been delegated to Executive Management through its related committees (Risk Management Committee, Management Credit Committee, Asset and Liability Committee, Investment Committee Executive Management and Committee).
-The Risk Committee focuses on risk governance and provides a strong forwardlooking view of risks and their mitigation.
-The Risk Committee is a sub-committee of the Board and has responsibility for oversight and advises the Board, inter alia, on the Group's risk appetite, tolerance and strategy, systems of risk management, internal control and compliance.
+The Boards of FCMB Group Plc and its subsidiaries continue to align the business and risk strategy of the Group through a well articulated appetite for all significant risks, and make sure (through appropriate sub-committees) that all risk taking activities are within the set appetite or tolerance, failing which an appropriate remedial action should be taken within a reasonable period.
+The responsibility for day-to-day management of these risks has been delegated to Executive Managements through its related committees (Risk Management Committee, Management Committee, State & Liability Committee, Investment Committee Management Committee focuses on risk governance and provides a strong forward-indication of the remaining of the soard and has responsibility for oversight; and advises the Board on, inter alia, the Group's risk appetite, tolerance and strategy, systems of risk management, internal control and compliance.
 Additionally, the Risk Committee ensures the alignment of the reward structures and the maintenance and development of a supportive culture, in relation to the management of risk, which is appropriately embedded through procedures, training and leadership actions.
 In carrying out its responsibilities, the Risk Committee is closely supported by the Chief Risk Officer and the Chief Financial Officer, together with other business functions within their respective areas of responsibility.